Chemistry Graduate Program

 The Department of Chemistry, University of Kentucky, has a Ph.D.-focused graduate program involving ground-breaking research across all fields of the discipline.
 While nearly half of our graduate students are supported on research assistantships, most entering students start as teaching assistants (TAs); in fact, a one-semester TA service is a degree requirement.
 Competitive salaries are offered for the 10-month academic year with additional stipends guaranteed for two months of dissertation research in the summer.
 In addition, tuition and health insurance are covered for all TAs and RAs.
 For students with excellent academic records, additional funding in the form of various fellowships is available.
 We are located in Lexington, Kentucky, an area with many attractive features and amenities of its own.

-Students considering a career in teaching may take special interest in the Preparing Future Faculty program.
-Seminars and courses are specifically aimed to help those with academic ambitions.
+Students considering a career in teaching may participate in the Preparing Future Faculty program.
+Seminars and courses are aimed to help those with academic ambitions.

 Director of Graduate Studies